 Spring is the time when rhododendrons bloom so you would get to walk through a dense rhododendron forest.

 As the weather steadily warms, the temperature reaches around 14-25 degrees during spring.
-It reduces the lump of clothes you would probably be carrying if it was winter.
+It would reduce the lump of clothes you would probably be carrying if it was winter.
 Behold the massive waterfalls, hot springs, rivers, and beautiful gorges.

 September, October, and November are the months of Autumn.
 Annapurna Base Camp during Autumn is pleasant and vitalizing.
 The Autumn season is quite a favorite season among trekkers for Annapurna Base Camp.